Whether you are coming to the Railway by road, rail or bus, all you need to know is right here.

-Transdev Keighley & District buses serving Keighley, Skipton, Ilkley, Bradford, Leeds and surrounding areas click here for times of these services and all services through Haworth and the Worth Valley.
+Transdev Keighley Bus Company buses serve Keighley, Skipton, Ilkley, Bradford, Leeds and surrounding areas click here for times of these services and all services through Haworth and the Worth Valley.

 Shortlisted for the accolade of “Britain’s Most Scenic Bus Route”, Transdev service B3 provides a link from Hebden Bridge Station on the line from West Yorkshire via the Calder Valley route to Manchester Victoria.
 The service operates hourly from Hebden Bridge to Oxenhope, Haworth and Keighley, click here for times.

-Local rail services through Keighley are operated by Northern.
-For train times and fares from your local station to Keighley visit National Rail Enquiries.
+Northern operates local rail services through Keighley.
+For train times and fares from your local station to Keighley, visit National Rail Enquiries.